ptvrdy/dcat-us-v1.1-parser/README.md

 python dcat-us-parser CSV_1_20241231.csv
 ```

+*Note: Edit the `_start.bat` file to where your program is stored to make the bat file a quick start button with no changing directories necessary.*

 ## E. File Specific Information

-1. **collections_and_series.py**
+1. **collections_and_file_types.py**
 This file contains information that is relevant to my organization, NTL.
 This dictionary should be changed with values that are relevant to your institution.
+For the constant values to work properly, change the collection and series DOIs and ensure that your file type is included in the "extension_metadata" dictionary.
+The program will pull an error if your file type is not accounted for.

 2. **processing_columns.py**
 This file is where you would make adjustments to my functions and add your own.
 Please contact if you would like assistance adjusting this program to your needs.
+To ensure the program and certain functions run properly, please read each function thoroughly.

+3. **distribution_quickrun.py Instructions**
+To quickly get the distribution for a large dataset, use the following instructions.

+        1. Navigate to your dataset and open "Command Prompt".
+        2. Change directory to that dataset's main folder (ex: `cd /d C:\source\repos\dataset_1`)
+        3. Enter the following command to print every file in that folder to a plain .txt file.
+This will include files in subfolders, so that the entirity of the dataset is accounted for:
+        `dir /s /b > filenames.txt`
+        4. Take that entire list and paste into a plain Excel spreadsheet Values only starting with cell A1.
+        5. Remove and rows that are folders and not files.
+        6. In Cell B1, type "extension.distribution.title.1".
+        7. Autofill the rest of column B by selecting cell B1 and clicking the small box in the bottom right corner of the cell to autofill.
+        8. Double check the spreadsheet to ensure each file is accounted for and has an assigned "extension.distribution.title." + number.
+        9. Create a CSV document in Excel and open it.
+        10. Select column A and paste into the CSV row 2, making sure to paste using the "Transpose (T)" option.
+This should turn your 1 Column with X rows, in 1 row with X columns.
+        11. Do the same with the "extension.distribution.title.1" column B into row 1 of the CSV.
+The "title" column should now be row 1, and the actual file names should be row 2.
+Save your CSV in your version in the folder of "DCAT-US Version 1.1 parser" on your computer.
+        12. Instead of running the usual command of `python dcat-us-parser CSV_1_20241231.csv` run the command: `python distribution_quickrun.py CSV_1_20241231.csv` with the "CSV_1_20241231.csv" being the name of the CSV file you just made in command prompt.
+        13. The program will now ask you for the DOI of the dataset.
+Provide the DOI in the command prompt terminal.
+        14. The program will now generate the DCAT-US "distribution" field.
+Ensure it looks correct and that all file types are accounted for before proceeding.
+Upon being prompted, type "y" to verify that the information looks correct if it is correct.
+        15. The program will print "Done!" and provide you with a JSON file with only the DCAT-US "distribution" field for you to put into another DCAT-US JSON file.

 ## F. Update Log

 This README.md file was originally created on 2024-12-09 by Peyton Tvrdy ([0000-0002-9720-4725](https://orcid.org/0000-0002-9720-4725)), Data Management and Data Curation Fellow, National Transportation Library <peyton.tvrdy.ctr@dot.gov>

 2024-12-09: Project Launch and README created
+2025-01-06: Small edits to file descriptions, 1 file name change